-Students with a serious interest in the study of economics are strongly encouraged to continue the study of calculus beyond MATH 115.
-MATH 116, 215, and 217, or their Honors alternatives, are recommended for students with an interest in quantitative economics.
+Students interested in advanced economics are strongly encouraged to continue the study of mathematics beyond MATH 115.
 Note that MATH 116 (Calculus II) is a prerequisite for ECON 451 and that MATH 215 (Calculus III) and MATH 217 (Linear Algebra) are prerequisites for ECON 453.

-Requirements for the Major.
-An economics major must include a minimum of 29 credits, distributed as follows:
+An Economics major must include a minimum of 29 credits, distributed as follows: